Profile Picture

 2023 - 2024

-• An XGboost and BERT interpretable text classification model using LIME, SHAP, Occlusion values and experimental LLM summarization of confusion matrices
+• Trained XGBoost and fine-tuned BERT interpretable text classification models using LIME, SHAP, Occlusion values, Integrated Gradients and experimental LLM summarization of confusion matrices

 • Conducted a user study with 128 participants to evaluate current model interpretability techniques